searchdiscovery/network-diagram/README.md

 ## Running the Script

 If the Google Sheet is set up and the `googlesheets_id` updated, then it should simply be a matter of running all of the chunks in `network-diagram.Rmd`.
-If you save that notebook after it's run, you should have a `network-diagram.nb.html` as output (you can manipulate the chunk options in the notebook to surpress all of the code by adding `echo = FALSE` to every chunk).
+If you save that notebook after it's run, you should have a `network-diagram.nb.html` as output (you can manipulate the chunk options in the notebook to suppress all of the code by adding `echo = FALSE` to every chunk).